cidermole/vivosmart3-display/README.md

 This is a proof-of-concept for the pyboard v1.1 which has an STM32 without FSMC.
 Hence, it uses bit-banging to drive the display.

+In fact, despite being written for Micropython, the driver itself is mostly in ARM assembly.
+See `lcd_v3.py` for details.

 ![Vivosmart 3 display](img/display.jpg)

 ## Usage